maccoss/Signal-to-Noise-Simulator/readme.md

 ## License

-This project is available for educational use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-Developed for educational purposes in analytical chemistry and instrumental analysis courses.
+Developed for educational purposes and for evaluation of different peak detection algorithms.